lbavendanos/rick-and-morty/README.md

 # rick-and-morty
-This project was built with vue 3 and tdd
+This project is built with vue 3 and tdd

 ## Project setup